 Camping Holidays in Costa Brava

-Girona brims with flowers with displays lining the streets and buildings in the historic city centre and the medieval Jewish quarter.
+In the second week of May every year, Girona brims with flowers with displays lining the streets and buildings in the historic city centre and the medieval Jewish quarter.
 Whole streets become art installations, accompanied by music, lights and the intoxicating scent of thousands of blooms.
 Some of the best displays are at the Cathedral steps and Arab baths.
+2022 date to be confirmed.

 Sixty days after Easter, on the Thursday after Trinity Sunday, Catalonia celebrates Corpus Christi every year with processions, street festivals and floral carpets.
 Flower petals carpet the streets in front of many of the churches in the region, including L'Estartit and Tossa de Mar, in a wonderful display of colour and art.